Skip to main content

 This is why The Cringe Test matters.
 If your AI-generated caption sounds like it could have come from any of your competitors, it probably won't resonate with your audience.
 They've already scrolled past 50 posts that sound exactly like it.

-This is probably the highest-value use case.
-You know your topic, but you're stuck on how to open the post.
-Generating 5-10 options gives you angle diversity that would take much longer to brainstorm manually.
+• Variety in hooks and angles.
+This is the highest-value use case.
+You know your topic but you're stuck on the opening line.
+Generate 5-10 options and you get angle diversity in minutes.
+I use it for this constantly.

-If your social media strategy is built around personal experiences, industry commentary, and relationship building, AI generators add a layer of separation between you and your content that you don't want.
+• Your content depends on timely, personal stories.
+If your strategy runs on personal experience, industry takes, and relationships, the AI adds a layer of separation you don't want.
 Write these yourself.
-The whole point is that they're from you.
+The whole point is that they came from you.

 Five practices that separate good results from bad